Skip to main content

 • An explanatory theory – How does this fit into how language models operate?

 Instead of asking whether an explanation answers a "how" or a "why" question, Brown argues that explanation is defined by whether it resolves a puzzle by invoking causal connections.
 The typical anthropomorphism in AI discourse is effective because it often closes the puzzle of how with a why.
-Seen through Brown's lens, any argument over artificial intelligence about who has the most refined model can be set aside, and I can simply focus on what kind of answer feels like understanding.
-This presents a dispute that is more methodological or rhetorical before it even becomes metaphysical.
+Seen through Brown's lens, any argument over artificial intelligence about who has the most refined model can be set aside for the moment, and I can simply focus on what kind of answer feels like understanding.
+This presents a dispute that is more methodological or rhetorical long before it even becomes metaphysical.
 What might often look like a contest over the nature of intelligence might be better characterized as one about the boundaries of explanation itself.

 Reading All the Therefores